ava-labs/ledger-avalanche/README.md

 ## ATTENTION

-The releases of this repository and the binaries you can build yourself with this repo are considered unvetted development releases, use with caution.
+The app releases of this repository and the binaries you can build yourself with this repo are considered unvetted development releases, use with caution.

 The releases provided by Ledger via Ledger Live have undergone Ledger's security assessment